CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

     "rating": 4
 }'

-This endpoint is to allow users edit their reviews regarding to specific hotelId , userId, and reviewId itself
+This endpoint is used to allow users edit their reviews regarding to specific hotelId , userId, and reviewId itself
 ```javascript
 {
     "message": "review was updated successfully."